Dollar General Corporation (DG) Shares Down Despite Recent Market Volatility

-Dollar General Corporation (NYSE: DG)’s stock price has decreased by -0.01 compared to its previous closing price of 219.32.
-Nevertheless, the company has seen a 1.38% surge in its stock price over the last five trading sessions.
+Dollar General Corporation (NYSE: DG)’s stock price has decreased by -0.46 compared to its previous closing price of 216.80. but the company has seen a -1.59% decline in its stock price over the last five trading sessions.
 Barron’s reported on 02/23/23 that Dollar General Stock Falls as Retailer Cuts Forecasts, Citing Winter Storm

 Is It Worth Investing in Dollar General Corporation (NYSE: DG) Right Now?